alibekU/disaster_messages_categorization/README.md

 <a name="purpose"/>
 # Purpose
-A web application that categorizes messages sent during disasters around the world so that relevant organizations could respond to them.
+A web application that can categorize messages into 36 related to disaster response themes (like 'medical_help', 'weather_related' and etc.) based on training data messages that were sent during disasters around the world.
 The app is hosted at ...

 <a name="data"/>
 # Data
 The training data comes from Figure Eight's (Aspen) dataset that can be found at https://appen.com/datasets/combined-disaster-response-data.
-It is a collection of thousands of messages collected during natural disasters from various sources
+It is a dataset of thousands of messages (more than 26 000) collected during natural disasters from various sources.
+For each message there are 36 possible categories (like 'medical_help', 'weather_related' and etc.)

 <a name="project_structure"/>
 # Project structure